Chapter 6:

 There.
 Curled awkwardly on the small couch with his head resting against the armrest, was Cael.

-She slowly crept toward the couch and knelt beside it.
-Cael was still sound asleep.
+She slowly crept toward the couch and knelt beside it to get a better look.
+Cael was still sound asleep from the look of things.
 His chest rose and fell steadily with each breath he took, only occasionally interrupted by the smallest of snores.

 Val took a while to observe him.

 Val reached and brushed aside a stray strand of hair from his face.
-His skin was warm under her fingertips, and the sensation sent shivers down her spine.
+His skin was warm under her fingertips, and the sensation sent tingles through her.

-She paused though when she noticed his arms.
+She paused though when she noticed his arms though.
 There were a myriad of scars running down the length of them, crisscrossing across his skin like patchwork.
 Some of the lines were thin and faint, while others were thicker and more prominent.

 She hadn't seen them yesterday since he had some sort of arm coverings, but now that she had, she couldn't take her eyes off of them.